VaishsCode/frontend-mentor-challenges/social-links-profile-main/README.md

 ### What I learned

-Through this project, I learned how to effectively structure a simple web page using HTML and CSS.
-I became more comfortable with using Flexbox for layout and applying responsive design principles to ensure the site looks good on various devices.
+While working on this social media profile link project, I learned how to effectively create a clean, minimalistic profile card that displays a user's information and social media links.

 # Continued Development